On the Falk invariant of hyperplane arrangements attached to gain graphs: Main theorem

 \section{Main theorem}

-In this section, we will describe how to compute the Falk invariant $\phi_3$ for $\mathcal{A}(G)$, an arrangement associated to a gain graph $\G$ that do not have a subgraph isomorphic to $B_2$, it has no loops adjacent to a $\theta$-graph with only three edges and it has at most triple parallel edges.
+In this section, we will describe how to compute the Falk invariant $\phi_3$ for $\mathcal{A}(\G)$, an arrangement associated to a gain graph $\G$ such that $\langle\G\rangle$ does not have a subgraph isomorphic to $\pm 1K_2^\circ$, it has at most triple parallel edges and it has no loops adjacent to a theta graph with three edges.
 Moreover, we will assume that all $2$-circles and loops of $\G$ are unbalanced.

-In the remaining of the paper, to fix the notation, we will suppose $\G$ is a gain graph whose underlying graph $G$ is on $\ell$ vertices having $n$ edges, and we will label only the edges as elements of $[n]:=\{1,\dots, n\}$.
-Furthermore, when we will discuss about isomorphic subgraphs, we intend isomorphic as biased graphs (see Definition \ref{def:isobiasedgraphs}).
+In the remainder of the paper, to fix the notation, we will suppose $\G$ is a gain graph whose underlying graph $|\G|$ is on $\ell$ vertices having $n$ edges.
+Since our result will only depend on $\langle\G\rangle$ and not on the specific gain value of the edges (see Proposition~\ref{prop:biaseqsamefalkinv}), we will label the edges of $|\G|$ as elements of $[n]:=\{1,\dots, n\}$.

-The goal of this section is to prove the following theorem. \begin{theorem} For an arrangement associated to a gain graph $\G$ that do not have a subgraph isomorphic to $B_2$, it has no loops adjacent to a $\theta$-graph with only three edges and it has at most triple parallel edges, we have